gurumojo/text/neurodiversity/README.md

 to resources granted by white privelege allowing time to break down safely after my own support of repeated family tragedies in recent years compounded with nearly constant [gaslighting](./glossary.md#gaslighting) in professional settings as well as at home.
-I maintain a very grateful view of [neurodivergent](./glossary.md#neurodivergent) allies and advocates who have touched my life!
+I maintain a very grateful view of the many [neurodivergent](./glossary.md#neurodivergent) advocates and allies who have touched my life!

 [@asd1certified #TheyThem #AutisticPride #BiPride #EnbyPride #NordicPride](https://twitter.com/asd1certified 'Certified Autistic on Twitter')